Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Discussion, Limitations, and Future Work

-We begin by noting that despite their differing robustness, we find that any fairness-constrained algorithm can couple the decisions between two demographic groups in a way that benefits the disadvantaged group suffering from data biases.
+\paragraph{Additional motivation for adopting fair algorithms when data is biased:} We begin by noting that despite their differing robustness, we find that any fairness-constrained algorithm can couple the decisions between two demographic groups in a way that benefits the disadvantaged group suffering from data biases.
 This was highlighted in our numerical experiments on the FICO dataset, where a utility-maximizing firm would have fully excluded the black group even at relatively low bias rates, while all fairness-constrained decisions prevented this from happening.
 In addition, we showed that there exists settings in which a fairness-constrained classifier can outperform utility-maximizing classifiers from a firm's perspective when data is biased.
-Together, our results provide additional motivation to adopt fair machine learning algorithms: they can simultaneously benefit disadvantaged demographic groups and increase (utility maximizing) firms' expected profit.
+Together, our results provide additional motivation to adopt fair machine learning algorithms: they can simultaneously benefit disadvantaged demographic groups and increase (utility-maximizing) firms' expected profit.